KlaasVanDerLinden/cordova-plugin-notifications-permission/README.md

 ## Supported Platforms

-- Android
-- All other platforms are not affected.
+- All platforms are supported, but it only does something on Android.

 ## The global